keleshev/keleshev.com/cortege-a-row-polymorphic-tuple.md

 end
 ```

-At value-level it is a simple linked list.
+At value-level, it is a simple linked list.
-We encode the type of each tuple element inside a type-level linked list.
+We also encode the type of each tuple element inside a type-level linked list.
 We could use any type-level linked list, for example:

 ```ocaml